Our Services

 A sleep specialist can conduct evaluations such as polysomnography (sleep study) to diagnose any underlying disorders and recommend appropriate treatments.

 Dreams that feel like real life serve vital functions: they help us process emotions, solidify memories, boost creativity, and prepare us for potential threats.
 While REM intrusion can sometimes be unsettling, maintaining good sleep hygiene and understanding your sleep patterns often keeps vivid dreaming in a healthy range.
-If you suspect a more serious issue, take advantage of Ubie's free AI-powered Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker to better understand your symptoms and determine if you should speak to a doctor.
+If you're experiencing concerning sleep symptoms or want to better understand what might be causing your vivid dreams, try Ubie's free AI symptom checker to get personalized insights in just minutes and determine if you should speak to a doctor.
 Prioritizing REM health can lead to more restorative sleep—and a clearer, more balanced mind.

 (References)